cpkoaajack/admin-panel-react-plus-public/README.md

 > This admin panel was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It helps the administrator of a private mobile application which supported by RESTful API from a NodeJS server, to monitor and administer the database.
 It allows the administrator to create, edit, view and approve all collections provide in the database.

-> The primary goal of this project is practicing my JavaScript, React and CSS skils.
+> One of the goals of this project is practicing my JavaScript, React and CSS skills.

 ## Features